 If you can’t get a seat at the table, build your own.
 I’ve always loved this saying, and nothing rings more true when it comes to creating your own events as a way to build your portfolio.
 If you do not have any client or family events to add to your portfolio, there are actually two additional ways in which you can create one:

-A. Styled shoots to book a client without a portfolio
+A. Styled shoots for booking your first client without a portfolio

 When it comes to creating your own event, one effective strategy is to design a styled photoshoot.
-A styled shoot is essentially a practice run for an event, used to create samples of your work that can be shown to potential clients.
+A styled shoot is essentially a “mock event”, used to create samples of your work that can be shown to potential clients.
 It involves collaboration between multiple vendors, including an event planner, photographer, florist, baker, and others.
-By working together, the vendors can stage an event specifically for the purpose of capturing beautiful photographs.
+By working together, the vendors can stage an event specifically to capture branded images.
 The shoot also allows each vendor to showcase their unique skills and creativity, with the end result being a beautiful collection of images that can be used for marketing purposes.
 In addition, the photos can be a valuable resource for clients, providing them with inspiration and ideas for their own events.
 Overall, designing a styled photoshoot can be a powerful way to promote your services and establish your reputation in the event planning industry.

 Alternatively, you might consider hosting a wedding pop-up event in collaboration with other vendors.
-This type of event would allow you to showcase your ability to collaborate effectively with other professionals, while also demonstrating your expertise in wedding planning and design.
+This type of event would allow you to network with other vendors, while also demonstrating your expertise in wedding planning and design.
 By working together, you and your collaborators could create a beautiful and memorable event that would serve as a valuable addition to your portfolio.

 Another option is to host a networking event for other professionals in the industry.
 This type of event could be a great opportunity to build relationships with other event planners, photographers, caterers, and more.
 By connecting with other professionals, you can learn from their experiences, share your own insights, and build a strong network that will support you throughout your career.